 But I never really developed a relationship with the girl for whom I planned that experience.
 I don’t mean I didn’t develop a romantic relationship.
 I mean I didn’t develop a relationship with her at all.
-Instead of remembering our conversation, I only remember the 50-yard line… that and getting chased out of the stadium.
+Instead of remembering our conversation, I only remember the 50-yard line.
+That and leaving the stadium under duress very quickly.
 Probably all she remembers too.

-Fortunately, if I see her at our 20th reunion, I won’t have anything to be ashamed of.
-I never took advantage of any of the girls I dated in college, but I also, more or less, just shared experiences with most of them.
+Fortunately, if I see her at a future reunion, I won’t have anything to be ashamed of.
+I never took advantage of any of the girls I dated, but I also, more or less, just shared experiences with most of them.

 So have fun experiences as you’re intentionally building relationships.
 Happy dating.